kiranbangde/Jenkins-/README.md

 5. Circle CI
 6. Github Actions

+### what is continuous delivery ?

+Continuous Delivery (CD) is a software development practice where code changes are automatically built, tested, and prepared for release to a production environment.
+It extends Continuous Integration (CI) by ensuring that the software is always in a deployable state, and deployment to production can be performed with minimal effort.

+### Key Features of Continuous Delivery:

+#### Automated Testing:
+Automated tests validate functionality, performance, security, and compliance at every stage.

+#### Deployment Readiness:
+Changes are packaged and ready to be deployed to any environment (staging, QA, or production).

+#### Consistent Environments:
+Environments are standardized using tools like Docker, Kubernetes, or Terraform, reducing deployment issues.

+#### Manual or Automated Release:
+While code is production-ready, the actual release to production may require a manual approval step.

+## Benefits of Continuous Delivery:

+#### Faster Time to Market:
+Teams can release new features more quickly and frequently.

+#### Improved Quality:
+Automated testing and validation improve reliability.

+#### Reduced Risk:
+Smaller, incremental changes reduce the likelihood of major issues.

+#### Increased Agility:
+Teams can respond to user feedback and market changes faster.

 ## What is jenkins why it is most popular ?

 Jenkins is an open source application written in Java.
 It is one of the most popular continuous integration (CI) tools used to build and test different kinds of projects.